viliuszam/gangbot/README.md

 * OpenQA Selenium Webdriver

-Don't expect this to be updated and/or touched ever again, lol
+Don't expect this to be updated and/or touched ever again, this is very old lol